 Syphilis infection occurs in three distinct stages:

 Early or primary syphilis.
 People with primary syphilis will develop one or more sores.
-The sores resemble large round bug bites and are often hard and painless.
+The sores are usually small painless ulcers.
 They occur on the genitals or in or around the mouth somewhere between 10-90 days (average three weeks) after exposure.
 Even without treatment they heal without a scar within six weeks.

 The secondary stage may last one to three months and begins within six weeks to six months after exposure.
 People with secondary syphilis experience a rosy "copper penny" rash typically on the palms of the hands and soles of the feet.
 However, rashes with a different appearance may occur on other parts of the body, sometimes resembling rashes caused by other diseases.
 They may also experience moist warts in the groin, white patches on the inside of the mouth, swollen lymph glands, fever, and weight loss.
 Like primary syphilis, secondary syphilis will resolve without treatment.